RichardDally/CPython/README.md

 # CPython docker image

-Build CPython 3 from scratch to provide a ready-to-use docker image.
+Build CPython 3 from scratch to provide a ready-to-use Docker image (based on Ubuntu image).

+### Docker Hub

+[DockerHub infrastructure](https://hub.docker.com/r/richarddally/cpython) is automatically building branches (combination of CPython and Ubuntu versions).

-### Usage
+### Pull Requests

+Pull requests are welcomed if you need a new version or propose Docker image improvement.
+1. `README.md` is modified only in `master` branch.
+2. Create a new branch with following nomenclature PYTHONVERSION_UBUNTUVERSION (e.g. 3.8.2_20.04)
+3. Modify Dockerfile to change Ubuntu version and PYTHON major/minor/micro versions.
+4. Submit your pull request for approval.

+### Build a custom version

-Modify this shell code example to fit your needs.
+Modify this shell code example to build your own CPython image.

 ```shell script
 #!/bin/bash